 Every Connection.
 Every Support.
 Everything We Have.

-A true leader aims to inspire—and at Cedars-Sinai, that's exactly what our Nurse Managers do.
-They've got a strong combination of clinical skills, management abilities, and professionalism, and they devote every ounce of their hearts to all that they do here.
+A true leader aims to inspire--and at Cedars-Sinai, that's exactly what our Nurse Managers do.
+They've got a strong combination of clinical skills, management abilities, and integrity, and they devote every ounce of their hearts to all that they do here.
 This culture of passion and dedication pulses through Cedars-Sinai, and it's one of the many reasons we've earned a five-time Magnet designation.
-So if you're interested in leading an exceptional team at a world-class, 852-bed teaching and research facility, we invite you to bring your talents to Cedars-Sinai.
+So if you're passionate about leading an excellent team at a world-class, 852-bed teaching and research facility, we invite you to bring your talents to Cedars-Sinai.
 Come discover for yourself why U.S. News & World Report has named us one of America's Best Hospitals.

 Are you ready to make a difference?

-Under the leadership of the Associate Director, the Assistant Nurse Manager is responsible for coordinating the operations for the Pain Center to provide high quality, individualized patient care in support of Medical Center philosophies.
+Under the leadership of the Nurse Manager/Associate Director/Executive Director (Nurse Leader) the Assistant Nurse Manager is responsible for coordinating the daily twenty-four (24) hour operations of assigned unit/area patient care in order to provide high quality, individualized patient care in support of Medical Center philosophies.

 As the Assistant Nurse Manager,

-You will function as a leader and an experienced and proficient clinician.
+You will function as the Department Supervisor and an experienced and proficient clinician.